 - a recognition of the need to continually promote cultural safety and provide a safe environment for children of Aboriginal and culturally and/or linguistically diverse backgrounds, and children with a disability.

 By law, all Victorian organisations that provide services or facilities to children are required to comply with the Child Safe Standards.

 Mercy Health is morally and legally committed to meeting its compliance obligations under the Child Safe Standards.
 From the 1 July 2022 the 11 standards are as follows:

-The seven Standards are as follows:
+The 11 Standards are as follows:

 We also welcome feedback from children who have accessed our services.